saikalyankanika/react-sample-ksk/README.md

 - IAM - Provisions the IAM role for ecs task execution and attaches AmazonECSTaskExecutionRolePolicy to the role

-- Route 53 - Provisions the hosted zone for the application dns records and creates the dns records.
-Utilises the terraform-aws-modules/route53/aws//modules/records module
+- Route 53 - Uses a terraform module hosted in another github repository to provisions the hosted zone for the application dns records and create the dns records.

 - ACM - Provisions the certificate with dns validation for the domain to be used by the application.
 Utilises terraform-aws-modules/acm/aws module